coredao-org/CoreDAO-Docs/docs/Dev-Guide/rpc-postman.md

 ![set-request-type-postman](../../static/img/rpc/postman/rpc-psotman-5.png)
 </p>

-6. Then, head over to the Body tab and add the data from the following CURL request (note that in this example we are submitting the request as raw json).
+6. Then, head over to the Body tab and add the data from the following CURL request (note that in this example, we are submitting the request as raw JSON).

 ```bash
 curl -H "Content-Type: application/json" \